Assam: CM clarifies HSLC Result date amidst public anxiety

 “Once the results are ready, the board will announce them promptly.
 Please remain patient”, it stated

-Earlier, some media reports stated that the Assam State School Education Board (SEBA), Division-I, was likely to release the HSLC results on Thursday, April 10th.
+Previously, some media reports stated that the Assam State School Education Board (SEBA), Division-I, was likely to release the HSLC results on Thursday, April 10th.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!